 2. A Multi-Tasking Time Management Genius

 Look for someone who knows how to talk and listen to customers while doing other tasks, such as searching for or updating their information in a database.
-If someone you're considering for the job proved that he or she could do this without missing a beat, then hire that person immediately.
-The ability to multi-task and manage one's time at work are valuable traits to consider in outsourced staff.
+If someone you’re considering for the job proved that he or she could do this without missing a beat, then hire that person immediately.
+The ability to multi-task and manage one’s time at work are valuable traits in BPO workers.

 3. A Creative Problem Solver